adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 Click on the Create button next to **iOS Development**.
 Once the UI comes back, click on **Done**.
 For more information on this process, refer to the [Apple Documentation][16].

 You can close XCode at this point.
 Ensure Xamarin Studio is not running.
+Back within Visual Studio, right-click on the **TaskList.iOS** project and select **Rebuild**.
+This will (finally!) build the application for you.

+Running the application in a simulator from within Visual Studio will also be easy, but it throws up another road-block.
+The **Run** button has received a **Device** label, but there are several other simulator devices.
+Pick something simple like a **iPhone 6 iOS 9.3** simulator and click on run.
+Before long, you should see the following:

+![iOS Simulator Runtime Error][img21]

 ## Some Final Thoughts